 Creusa sarcocaulis subsp. rupicola, Sedum caffrum

-Crassula sarcocaulis subsp. rupicola is a low growing shrub, up to 2 feet (60 cm) tall.
-It is upright and spreading and much branched then Crassula sarcocaulis, forming dense shrubs with main branches up to 2 inches (5 cm) in diameter.
-The leaves are linear to lance-shaped and broadest towards the base and up to 0.4 inch (2 cm) long.
-It flowers in late summer to fall.
+Crassula sarcocaulis subsp. rupicola is a small succulent shrub with erect and spreading branches that bear fleshy, narrowly linear-ovate leaves.
+It grows up to 2 feet (60 cm) tall and is much branched than Crassula sarcocaulis subsp. sarcocaulis.
+The main stem is up to 2 inches (5 cm) in diameter.
+Leaves are linear to lance-shaped, broadest towards the base, and up to 0.4 inches (2 cm) long.
+Flowers are white fading to cream-colored, have brown anthers, and appear from late summer to fall.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your Crassula sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.